This week: A couple isn't sure how to replace their two broken-down cars.

 She wants us to buy two new compact cars from one dealer and save some cash.
 I want to buy two luxury used cars from a discount lot — because for the same money, we can get more car, even if they’re a few years old.

-Of course, we could each buy what we want, but we wouldn’t save us as much by going to one place.
+Of course, we could each buy what we want, but we want to make a compromise.
 So we’re asking experts like you and have agreed to abide by the first one that gets back to us.

 — Chris in Wisconsin